otto-de/trackrdrd/trackrdrd/README.rst

 ===========

-The ``trackrdrd`` demon reads from the shared memory log of a running instance of Varnish and collects data relevant to tracking for the Otto project.
+The ``trackrdrd`` demon reads from the shared memory log of a running instance of Varnish, collects data relevant to tracking for the Otto project, and forwards the data to ActiveMQ message brokers.

 OPTIONS
 =======